websoft-ie/BankStakingToken/README.md

-# Implementing Staking in Solidity
+# Implementing Bank Smart Contract in Solidity
 This repository implements the bank smart contract using ERC20 token standard.